wmde/wbaas-deploy/doc/adr/0006-helmfile-base-values.md

         └── app.values.yml.gotmpl <-- staging overrides only
 ```

-Example values for a hyptothetical app could look like this:
+Example values for a hypothetical app could look like this:

 ```yml
 # production defines a full configuration